amna220008/notes-ci-cd/README.md

 # Flutter Notes App

 This is a simple Notes application developed using Flutter.
 The app allows users to create, edit, and manage notes.

 ## Project Purpose
-This project is used to demonstrate a CI/CD pipeline implementation using Jenkins, GitHub, and Docker.
+This project demonstrates a CI/CD pipeline implementation using Jenkins, GitHub, and Docker.

 ## Features
 - Add notes